zentrope/pong-2/protocol.md

 > Working out the ideas.
 This isn't implemented.

-## TODO

-* Work out how to restart a game once it's finished.
-Should players just have to re-enter a new room code?

 ## Game

+### Game is loaded ###

-When the game-board is rendered in the browser, it sends the
+When the `game` is rendered in the browser and the web-socket connection is established, the `game` sends the following message:
-following:

-    send: {:tag :join, :id :game}
+    send: {:event :join, :id :game}

-It has to do this to tell the server that it's a `game` rather than a `controller`.
+This will trigger the server to establish a new `game` session.

+### Game registers a session ###

-It should do nothing with any subsequent messages until it sees:
+It should do nothing with any subsequent messages until it receives the following message:

-    recv: {:tag :room, :id :game, :room "1234"}
+    recv: {:event :session, :id :game, :session "1234"}

-It should then display the room number on the screen with a message indicating that controllers need to type the sequence in to properly join.
+The `game` should then display the session number on the screen with a message indicating that `controllers` need to type the sequence in to properly join.

+### Controllers join the game session ###

-Eventually, the controllers will join up which the `game` will see as
+Eventually, the `controllers` will associate themselves with the `game's` session.
+The `game` will see this as start or join messages:
-following:

-    recv: {:tag :join, :id :player1, :room "1234"}
+    recv: {:event :join, :id :player1, :session "1234"}
-    recv: {:tag :join, :id :player2, :room "1234"}
+    recv: {:event :join, :id :player2, :session "1234"}

-Once both are in place, it'll send:
+or

+    recv: {:event :restart, :id :player1, :session "1234"}
+    recv: {:event :restart, :id :player2, :session "1234"}

+A "join" event indicates that the `controller` has connected to the session for the first time.
+A "restart" event indicates that the `controller` is ready for a new game.

+### Starting the game

+Once the `game` has registered that two players are participating in the game session, it shold send the following event:

-    send: {:tag :gamestart, :id :game, :room "1234"}
+    send: {:event :gamestart, :id :game, :session "1234"}

 and then flip to the appropriate `playing` state.

-It'll start receiving telmetry something like:
+### Receiving game events

+As users interact with the `controls`, the `game` will start receiving telemetry events similar to:

-    recv: {:tag :telemetry, :id :player1, :room "1234", :y 54}
+    recv: {:event :telemetry, :id :player1, :session "1234", :y 54}
-    recv: {:tag :telemetry, :id :player1, :room "1234", :y 55}
+    recv: {:event :telemetry, :id :player1, :session "1234", :y 55}

 which it'll use to move paddled up and down on the screen.

+### Ending the game

-Once the game is complete, the `game` should send:
+Once the game is complete, the `game` should publish a game-over
+event:

-    send {:tag :gameover, :id :game, :room "1234"}
+    send {:event :gameover, :id :game, :session "1234"}

-and then reset itself back to the "start over" screen.
+Presumably the `game` should be back to the state where it's waiting for controllers to register their inclination to start a new game.

+### Controller disconnects

+If a controller is disconnected from `game` session, the server will send the following message:

+    recv: {:event :disconnect, :id :player1}

+The game can decide to pause until there's a `:join` or `:restart` event, or just tank the whole game and start over.

+### Server goes down

+This is detectable when the socket connection is broken.
+By its very nature, there is no incoming messages.

+### Server comes back up

+When the connection to the server is resumed, follow the same processes as when the game is first loaded.
+If there was a game in progress, it's lost.

 ## Controller